-The myriad of military pay entitlements for members of the uniformed services can seem confusing, even overwhelming.
+The myriad military pay entitlements for members of the uniformed services can seem confusing, even overwhelming.
 Several factors determine the actual pay amount a service member receives – the service member’s rank, military specialty, length of service, assignment location, dependents, deployment status and location, and more.
-Despite the difficulties, however, military families need to understand the categories and amounts of pay and entitlements so they can make informed decisions about their household financial planning.
+Despite the difficulties, military families must understand the categories and amounts of pay and entitlements to make informed decisions about household financial planning.